gsa-oes/office-of-evaluation-sciences/_collaborations/sba-grant-equity.md

 The demand for COVID-relief funding for small businesses was massive.
 Many local governments attempted to address concerns about access for business owners from historically underserved groups, but even those with similar aims often took different approaches, given the lack of evidence to inform program design.
 Regardless of the program model, there were several challenges for the local officials and potential applicants.
 There is reason to think that some of these challenges may increase the barriers to accessing capital for members of historically underrepresented groups, in particular minorities.

 ![image]({{site.baseurl}}/assets/img/project-images/sba-grant-image1.png)
-<a class="usa-button" href="https://oes.gsa.gov/assets/files/sba-comparison-program-models.pdf">See a Comparison of Program Models here.</a>

-<a class="usa-button" href="https://oes.gsa.gov/assets/files/sba-process-map-challenges.pdf">See a visualization of the Challenges Related to Grant and Loan Programs here.</a>

 In sum, this work showed strong demand for evidence to inform program designs which address these challenges and increase access to small business grants and loan programs for historically underserved groups.
 More can be done to systematically address the lack of evidence to prepare the way for future programming.
 Read more about this in the full report here.

-<a class="usa-button" href=" https://oes.gsa.gov/assets/publications/sba-grant-equity-report.pdf">Read the full report here.</a>